inikep/lizard/examples/streaming_api_basics.md

-# LZ5 Streaming API Basics
+# Lizard Streaming API Basics
 by *Takayuki Matsuoka*
-## LZ5 API sets
+## Lizard API sets

-LZ5 has the following API sets :
+Lizard has the following API sets :

  - "Auto Framing" API (lz5frame.h) :
    This is most recommended API for usual application.
-   It guarantees interoperability with other LZ5 framing format compliant tools/libraries such as LZ5 command line utility, node-lz5, etc.
+   It guarantees interoperability with other Lizard framing format compliant tools/libraries such as Lizard command line utility, node-lz5, etc.
  - "Block" API : This is recommended for simple purpose.
-   It compress single raw memory block to LZ5 memory block and vice versa.
+   It compress single raw memory block to Lizard memory block and vice versa.
  - "Streaming" API : This is designed for complex thing.
    For example, compress huge stream data in restricted memory environment.